 - The British Heart Foundation

 - The European Society of Cardiology – Heart Failure Matters

 - The American Heart Association

-Patients can find generic heart failure information about their condition, diagnosis, medication, diet and exercise which is applicable to all heart failure patients and healthcare professionals.
-The website also has information which is specifically related to patients and health care professionals based within Manchester and its residing areas, such as; biographies of Manchester heart failure professionals, NHS Manchester services and local cardiac and carer groups.
+Patients can find information about diagnosis, medication, diet and exercise which is applicable to all heart failure patients and healthcare professionals.
+The website also contains information which is specifically related to patients and healthcare professionals based within Greater Manchester.